FACT #1: Pollution limits and other environmental action are job creators.

 Over the next 17 years, the partners signed three more agreements—in 1987, 2000, 2014—to reduce nitrogen, phosphorus, and sediment pollution to levels needed for a healthy Bay.
 In 2007, the Chesapeake Executive Council announced that the Bay jurisdictions would not meet the 2000 Agreement's water quality goals and asked EPA to develop pollution limits for the Chesapeake Bay.
 In 2010, the EPA established the landmark Chesapeake Bay Total Maximum Daily Load (TMDL).
 The Chesapeake Bay TMDL is a federal “pollution diet” that sets limits on the amount of nutrients and sediment that can enter the Bay and its tidal rivers to meet water quality goals.

 Each of the seven Bay jurisdictions has created a Watershed Implementation Plan (WIP) that spells out detailed, specific steps the jurisdiction will take to meet these pollution reductions by 2025.
 Federal, state and local governments coordinate through the Chesapeake Bay Program partnership to develop the WIPs.
-The WIPs will guide local and state Bay restoration efforts through the next decade and beyond.
+The WIPs are created by the states and will guide local and state Bay restoration efforts through 2025.

 Together, the TMDL and WIPs comprise the Chesapeake Clean Water Blueprint.
 In 2014, Chesapeake Bay Program partners incorporated the Blueprint into the goals of the Chesapeake Bay Watershed Agreement.